 Thank you for reading this.
 I’ve written this because it’s something I didn’t have for many years and I hope it helps somebody else going through the same or similar thing.

-Timeline of Flu-like Illnesses
+Personal History of Flu-like or Respiratory Illnesses

 - November 2022: Extreme nasal/forehead congestion, moderate fatigue, not much cough but post nasal drip when lying down to sleep causes coughing